lithium/welovemovies/doc/USER-STORIES.md

 My Movies Page:
-  x i can see a list of all my viewings
-  - i can filter the list by watched/unwatched, future/past
-  - i can search my unwatched list
+  x i can see a list of all my viewings x i can filter the list by watched/unwatched x i can search my unwatched list
   - i can cancel a unwatched viewing